How to Use the Automate Endpoint

 - AI-Powered Interaction: The agent can click, type, scroll, and navigate.

-- Real-Time Streaming: Get live feedback via Server-Sent Events (SSE).
+- Real-Time Streaming: Get live feedback as the agent works.

 - Data & Context: Pass in JSON data for form-filling.